Skip to Main Content

 Improve Vendor Onboarding Best Practices with Automation

 Onboarding suppliers is critically important to your organization.
-However, most supplier onboarding processes are manual and lead to incorrect supplier information.
+However, most vendor onboarding processes are manual and lead to incorrect supplier information.
 Gathering supplier information is time-consuming and tedious— no one enjoys chasing down information or pouring over spreadsheets.

 That’s where automation comes in.

 Customizing your onboarding workflows speeds up the process and sets the tone for your relationship with a supplier.
-With custom onboarding workflows, you ensure that you only get data that applies to that specific supplier— no more asking general contractors for their IT certifications.
+With custom onboarding workflows, you ensure that you only get data that applies to that specific supplier— no more asking general contractors for their relevant certifications.

-Keep these best practices in mind when automating your onboarding process:
+Keep these best practices in mind when automating your onboarding process.

 Set Clear Onboarding Goals